 …Frank on the end boat says to me what’s he having for breakfast?
 I says, well, he’s having, erm, scrambled egg and smoked ham this morning for his breakfast and he said, God, even I don’t get that.
 I went, well, he’s my mate you see, I’m having it so he has it and he enjoys that.
 ID1, male, 1 dog

-Despite this attributed value, participants often appeared concerned about how their relationships with animals would be viewed by others and felt the need to justify such relationships or required validation from the interviewer before continuing.
+Participants often appeared concerned about how their relationships with animals would be viewed by others and felt the need to justify such relationships or required validation from the interviewer before continuing.

 I mean part of my condition was that I would be up, I, I don't sleep, I feel that I don't need to sleep, so I'd be up at in the early hours of the morning journaling or researching things on my laptop and my cat would be there right there with me.
 Erm, so he, he really supported me if that doesn't sound crazy, really supported me.
 ID11, female, 1 cat